 “A place is only as good as the people you know in it.
 It's the people that make the place.”

-and each character has his own story to tell.
-Their stories filled with happy or sad memories , filled with regret , filled with decisions made on the spot , filled with experiences about their reckless youth ,filled with morals and lessons , are the very essence of Sakura Quest .
+character has his own story to tell.
+Their stories filled with happy or sad memories, filled with regret, filled with spot decisions, filled with experience or reckless youth, filled with morals and lessons, are the essence of Sakura Quest.
 What makes Manoyama a place to live are not the houses or buildings but the people .
 With this in mind Sakura Quest presents the lifestyle and experiences of the people who give a reason and meaning for why Manoyama needs to be saved.

 Let’s talk about the characters , who without them the story cannot be passed down in Sakura Quest.
 Different circumstances and experiences led our 5 main female characters to meet with each other and work together.
 Despite having different points of view and personalities they influenced each other in a good way discovering what they really love to do for the common goal they set their minds on .The anime does a great job of fleshing out their characters during each task they do for promoting tourism .
 It also takes advantage of that and explores the surroundings presenting the mundane lifestyle of its inhabitants.
 Manoyama and the people who live there are peeled of their secrets just like the skin of an apple.
 I like how they used a local legend passed down through generations to flesh out Riri’s character and create an emotional attachment between her story and the viewers:” The dragon, surrounded by friends, smiled just a little”.